 - E-cigarettes, vapes, and related accessories — Singapore's ban is comprehensive and actively enforced

-- Chewing gum (the only exception is therapeutic gum approved by the Health Sciences Authority)
+- Chewing gum (therapeutic gum approved by the Health Sciences Authority is the only exception)

 If any of these are found in your shipment, the consequences go well beyond confiscation.